 Leveraging OSINT for Protective Security

 Despite the challenges of leveraging online content for protective security efforts, the unique information and indicators that threat actors leave behind online offer protective security analysts the opportunity to identify and mitigate threats before they escalate.
 In order to take advantage of these opportunities, though, protective security teams must overcome major volume challenges.
 This is where and why many protective security teams have turned to OSINT tools like Fivecast ONYX which mitigates the volume challenge by removing the data collection burden from users, allowing them to focus on using robust, AI-enabled analytical capabilities to sift through masses of potentially relevant data more quickly and efficiently than ever before.
-This allows analysts to spend more time using their brains and expertise, and less in the boring, rote work of scanning and recording all potential threat comments or content.
+These capabilities are especially valuable when assessing whether an online threat warrants physical intervention, such as adjusting executive travel plans or upgrading facility security.
+This allows analysts to spend more time using their expertise, and less in the boring, rote work of scanning and recording all potential threat comments or content.
 This, in turn, makes online threat identification and vetting faster, more reliable, and less painful for the analyst team and results in more efficient offline decisions being made about physical investigations and security measures, saving the organization time, money, and effort all while enhancing the security of their executives, facilities, employees, and IP.